 An audiologist is a trained health care professional who provides patient care in the prevention, identification, diagnosis and evidence based treatment of hearing, balance and other auditory disorders in people of all ages.
-Though they work in tandem with primary care physicians and ENT physicians, audiologists are the primary health care professionals who evaluate hearing problems.
-Audiologists may work in health care facilities that include hospitals, private practice medical offices or independent audiology clinics.
-They may also be employed by educational institutions or government agencies.
+Our audiologist works in tandem with Dr. Abram to provide accurate clinical data as part of your ENT evaluation.

 Audiologists may have either a master’s degree in audiology or a Doctorate of Audiology; however, the Doctorate of Audiology degree replaced the master’s degree in 2007 as the entry level degree in the United States.
 In 2012, it was decided that audiologists must have a doctorate degree to receive national certification to practice.

 In addition to hearing and balance testing, audiologists may also perform many other tasks that include the following:

 - Prescribing, fitting and dispensing hearing aids, other amplification devices and hearing technologies.

 - Performing ear or hearing related surgical monitoring.

 - Providing hearing rehabilitation training such as auditory training and listening skills improvement.